-Meat-eaters have up to 63 percent higher risk of high blood pressure compared to vegans (Pettersen et al., 2012) and are much more likely to have other heart disease risk factors, such as raised cholesterol and obesity (Matsumoto et al., 2019), increasing the risk of heart disease by 40 percent (Kahleova et al., 2018).
+Meat-eaters have up to 63 percent higher risk of high blood pressure compared to vegans (Pettersen et al., 2012) and are much more likely to have other heart disease risk factors, such as raised cholesterol or increased risk of obesity (Matsumoto et al., 2019).
+A meat-heavy diet is also linked to a 40 percent increased risk of heart disease (Kahleova et al., 2018).
 Much of this is down to all the saturated fat that meat contains having multiple negative health effects.

-Both red and processed meats have also been linked to several cancers including bowel, breast, prostate and pancreatic cancer (WHO/IARC, 2015; Wolk, 2017).
+Both red and processed meats have also been linked to increased risks for certain types of cancers including bowel, breast, prostate, and pancreatic cancer (WHO/IARC, 2015; Wolk, 2017).

-According to a large study by Oxford University, if you’re vegan, you have a 19 percent lower risk of developing cancer compared to meat-eaters (Key at al., 2014).
+According to a 2014 study by Oxford University, a vegan diet brings a 19 percent lower risk of developing cancer compared to meat-eaters.

 This result corresponds with other scientific studies that show 15-18 percent lower cancer rates in vegans (Huang et al. 2012; Tantamango-Bartley et al., 2013; Dinu et al., 2017; Segovia-Siapco and Sabaté, 2018).

 Zinc is crucial for a healthy immune system.
-If your daily diet includes good zinc sources, you’re keeping your immune system sharp and ready to defend you from nasty viruses.
+If your daily diet includes good zinc sources, you’re keeping your immune system sharp and ready to defend you from an array of viruses.
 But what if you catch a cold – would taking extra zinc help?